 The auctioneer starts the bid process by mentioning a price and inviting the audience to bid higher.
 You are the new owner of a lot when the auctioneer stops the bidding and you have bid the highest price.

-When the bidding stops at equal highest bids, the lot goes to the bidder who placed his (maximum) bid first.
-If an online live bid is only visible to the auction room after a lot in the room has already been sold, the bid made in the auction room takes precedence.
+When the bidding stops at equal highest bids, the lot goes to the bidder who placed his bid first.
+In case of discussion between the bids in the auction room and the bids placed online, the bids in the room take precedence.
+A conflict like this can happen when an online live bid becomes visible to the auction room just after a lot in the room has been sold.
 In order to reduce the likelihood of such a situation, the auctioneer clearly states that he is about to bring the hammer down on the lot.